 The Fire Rescue program at PSLA is designed to provide students with experience in the field of firefighting and to prepare them for the fire academy.
 Throughout the program, a wide range of topics will be covered including fire safety and awareness, fire suppression, firefighter survival skills, and planning for a city-wide disaster.
-Students will become certified in CPR and First Aid, receive Certified First Responder (CFR)/Emergency Medical Responder (EMR) certification, and Emergency Medical Technician-Basic (EMT-Basic) certification.
+Students will become certified in CPR and First Aid, and receive Certified First Responder (CFR)/Emergency Medical Responder (EMR) certification.
 The program offers job shadowing and internship experiences, the opportunity to earn college credits from OCC and credit for the completion of New York State Firefighter courses.
 Those successfully completing the program will earn a Regents diploma and pass an industry-based assessment to receive a technical endorsement on their diploma.
 Career opportunities for graduates from the program include firefighter, fire protection professional, industrial fire safety professional and fire investigator.